 The Governance Committee identifies nominees by first evaluating the current Board members' willingness to continue in service.
-Current members of the Board with skills and experience that are relevant to St. Joe's business and who are willing to continue in service are considered for renomination, balancing the value of continuity of service by existing members of the Board with that of obtaining a new perspective.
+Current members of the Board with skills and experience that are relevant to St. Joe's business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the Board with that of obtaining a new perspective.
 If any member of the Board does not wish to continue in service or if the Governance Committee or the Board decides not to re-nominate a member for re-election, the Governance Committee identifies the desired skills and experience of a new nominee in light of the criteria above.
-Current members of the Governance Committee and Board are polled for suggestions as to individuals meeting the criteria of the Governance Committee.
-In addition, from time to time, the Governance Committee has engaged the services of executive search firms to assist the Governance Committee and the Board in identifying and evaluating potential director candidates.
+Current members of the Governance Committee and Board are polled for suggestions as to individuals meeting the criteria of the Governance Committee and the Board in identifying and evaluating potential director candidates.
 Pursuant to our Corporate Governance Guidelines, any nominee in an uncontested election who receives a greater number of "against" votes than "for" votes must tender such director's resignation for consideration by the Governance Committee who will recommend to the Board the action to be taken.